What are your dating deal-breakers?

 Health is important.
 As queer guys, we need to be pretty clued up on the STIs we’re likely to encounter and how to look after our bodies.

-I’m not particularly interested in the results of their STI tests, but I want to know that they’re up-to-speed on everything and that we’re not going to have to navigate any awkward conversations about HIV stigma.
+I’m not particularly interested in the results of their STI tests, but I want to know that guys that I’m dating are up-to-speed on everything – particularly stuff like U=U and PrEP – and that we’re not going to have to navigate any awkward conversations about HIV stigma.

 What song would you like played at your funeral?

-There’s probably no wrong answer to this question, but if they haven’t thought about it then we’ve probably got a problem.
+There’s probably no wrong answer to this question, but if they haven’t thought about it then we’ve possibly got a problem.

 What’s your ideal vacation?

-I wouldn’t be made if his ideal vacation was extreme trekking in the Himalayas, just as long as he doesn’t expect me to join him on that expedition.
+I wouldn’t be mad if his ideal vacation was extreme trekking in the Himalayas, just as long as he doesn’t expect me to join him on that expedition.

 How do you feel about monogamy?